Humio Made Simple

 Queries — displays a list of queries, including recent queries that you have executed, and also saved queries.
 Saving queries is an important part of the Humio experience as these saved queries can be shared and then used with graphs, widgets and dashboards.

-Language Syntax — is a link to our Language Syntax guide.
+Language Syntax — is a link to our Query Language guide.

 Event list widget — is a link to the corresponding documentation for the content being displayed.

 Time Selector — clicking on the arrows will enable you to flip between the current time range displayed; clicking on the time range will enable to select the time range, include rolling time windows and live displays of incoming, streaming data.

 Magnifying Glass — will 'zoom out' to increase the currently displayed time range